hungys/RamboBoxGen/README.md

     $ python3 box.py 0021601028
     ```

-    On macOS, you can also pipe the result to clipboard with `pbcopy`,
+    For convenience, you can also pipe the result to clipboard,

     ```
-    $ python3 box.py 0021601028 | pbcopy
+    $ python3 box.py 0021601028 | pbcopy   # for macOS
+    $ python3 box.py 0021601028 | clip.exe   # for Windows
     ```

     Then paste the result to the BBS.